JoshBaldwin101/GPT-4-Vision-Captioner/README.md

 To use GPT-4-Vision-Captioner, you'll need an API key from OpenAI:

 1. Visit [OpenAI](https://openai.com/) and create an account or log in.
-2. Navigate to the API section and subscribe to a plan.
-Note: Access to the `gpt-4-vision-preview` model requires adding $5 in credits.
+2. Navigate to the API section and ensure paid access.
+Note: Access to the `gpt-4-vision-preview` model (and other `gpt-4` models) requires adding at least $5 in credits.
 3. Increase your API usage limit if you plan on conducting large batch processing.
 4. Copy the API key into the `.env` file as demonstrated in the setup section.